-Where the governing body discovers that a child has been awarded a place as the result of an intentionally misleading application from a parent (for example, giving a false address in order to gain an advantage), which effectively denies a place to a child with a stronger claim, then the governing body may withdraw the offer of the place.
+Where the governing body discovers that a child has been awarded a place as the result of an intentionally misleading application from a parent (for example, giving a false address in order to gain an advantage), which effectively denies a place to a child with a Stronge putation diners theogoweiching abody mlay with disass the offer of ithes place.
 The application will be considered afresh, and a right of appeal offered if a place is refused.